near-guildnet/docs-1/docs/validator/validator-faq.md

 ### How do I become a validator?

 You need an account with sufficient amount of funds.
 Follow the docs [here](/docs/validator/staking) to understand how to become a validator, and [here](/docs/local-setup/running-testnet) to run a node.
+At this stage, all staking tests are run on *Betanet*, so configure your node accordingly.

 More specific steps:
 1. Create a new key pair that will be used for staking for given account, and load it with the funds you want to put at stake